Western Animation: No Service

 - Behind a Stick: How Mickey hides from Minnie and Daisy.
 Taken Up to Eleven when he walks behind a wrought iron fence with only his ears and feet visible.

 - Bowdlerise: The digital comic adaptation of this short cut out a lot of the scenes where Mickey desperately tried to hide his nudity and replaced the "Look at those hot buns" innuendo with Mickey asking "What's taking so long?"

 - Dress Code: Of the "No shirts, no shoes, no service" variety.

 - The Freelance Shame Squad: Mickey saved himself from this when he regained his clothes (and got Donald's as well).
 Donald ended the episode being chased by one of those squads.

-- Getting Crap Past the Radar: Aside from the fact that the very premise involves Mickey forced into being naked in public, there is also a dog urinating on a fire hydrant with a visible urine stream and some background shots show what appear to be topless women lying on the beach.
+- Getting Crap Past the Radar: Aside from the fact that the very premise involves Mickey forced into being naked in public, there is also a dog urinating on a fire hydrant with a visible urine stream and one of the beach-goers seen lying in the background appears to be a topless woman.

 - Greasy Spoon: Goofy's Snack Shack.

 - Half-Dressed Cartoon Animal: Pretty much the reason the plot exists.

 - Hypocritical Humor: